anikaarevalo/API-deployment/README.md

 their staff to have a straightforward tool, **a web application**, where they can simply **enter a set of attributes** and the said software would
 **output a recommended sale price of a new property listing**.

-As a data scientist contracted for the job, my task is to build and deploy **three central pipelines** with the goal of delivering to my client a a **usable and reliable predictive house pricing calculator**.
+As a data scientist contracted for the job, my task is to build and deploy **three central pipelines** with the goal of delivering to my client a **usable and reliable predictive house pricing calculator**.

 <img width="668" alt="pipeline 2022-04-21 at 15 49 28" src="https://github.com/anikaarevalo/GNT-Arai-3/blob/962385ab35cfcac06c8381d028553eacc343f2b7/content/00.projects/2ndindproj/assets/Screenshot%202022-05-01%20at%2010.28.19.png">